Home · Symptoms · Ice cream

 This page is educational, not medical advice.
 Sudden, severe, or persistent symptoms deserve professional care.

-Regular ice cream is high in lactose.
-Worth pausing during the elimination phase.
+Regular ice cream is high in lactose and is commonly limited during a low-FODMAP elimination phase.

 Bloating can happen when poorly absorbed carbohydrates ferment in the gut and create gas.
 Portion size, speed of eating, stress, and baseline gut sensitivity can all change the reaction.